Congress Pushes Back on Air Force Plan to Slash MH-139 Grey Wolf Buy

 Why the Air Force Wanted to Cut

-The proposed cut from 80 to 40 was framed as a “rebalancing” of priorities.
+The cuts — first to 42 airframes in 2024, then partially walked back to a 56-aircraft programme of record — were framed as a rebalancing of priorities.
 The Air Force is under intense pressure from its top-line budget.
 F-35 sustainment costs continue to climb.
 The Sentinel ICBM replacement programme has tripled in cost.
 The KC-46 still needs a vision-system retrofit.
 Something had to give.

 The MH-139 was a tempting target: the helicopters are politically less protected than the F-35 or the next-generation bomber.
 Cutting them was the path of least resistance.